matthew-smith-dev/HelpDesk/README.md

 ## Overview

-HelpDeskPro is the flagship project in this portfolio.
+HelpDesk is the flagship ject in this portfolio.
 It simulates how an IT support team receives, manages, prioritises, and resolves user support tickets.

-This project is part of my IT Operations Portfolio and is aimed at building practical skills for entry-level IT support, desktop support, networking, and junior systems roles.
+This ject is part of my IT Operations Portfolio and is aimed at building practical skills for entry-level IT support, desktop support, networking, and junior systems roles.

 ---